25-MDDN242/time-based-media-demos1406/README.md

 Several ambitious ideas had to be abandoned due to limitations within p5’s framework.
 For example, I intended to include an interactive element where hitting the vulture three times triggered the vulture to squawk in annoyance, but p5's rapid iteration structure prevented its feasible implementation.

 The day-night cycle was my final addition, and I'm particularly pleased with the outcome.
 Drawing each sprite directly within `draw_clock()` would have simplified this process significantly, allowing straightforward colour changes with the `fill()` function.
 Instead, I wrestled with the more complex `tint()` function, eventually reaching a satisfying result.
 Colour theory was not an expected learning experience from this project.

+> It should be noted that while using debug, breaks can be common.
+The core functions will not break but regular reloading is reccomended.